ThomasByr/Phoenyx/README.md

 * ~~interractive drawing~~
 * ~~physics Sandbox~~
 * ~~more physics happening for bodies~~
+* forms and confirm boxes, events
 * integrate some utility functions (based on the example files)
+* 2d game oriented approach, player, compas, cells, map, ...
 * get rid of the renderer and sandbox objects and bring all methods into main scope (not guaranteed)
+* if, big if, there is a v2, 3D rendering